 L-1 Intracompany Transfer

-Transfer your international company to the U.S. or open a new Houston office.
-BizHouston handles the business side of your L-1 application: U.S. business plan, office setup and EB-1C green card preparation.
-Legal filings by a licensed immigration attorney.
+Move your foreign company to the U.S. or open a brand-new Houston office through the L-1A New Office route.
+BizHouston handles the business side of your L-1 application — U.S. company formation, business plan, qualifying-relationship documentation, office setup and EB-1C green card preparation.
+This supports your wider U.S. business expansion.
+Legal filings are handled by a licensed immigration attorney.

 What's on this page?

-What Is the L-1 Intracompany Transfer Visa?
+What Is the L-1 Company Transfer Visa?

-The L-1 intracompany transfer visa allows executives, managers, and specialized knowledge employees who have worked for a qualifying foreign organization for at least one year to transfer to a related U.S. entity — parent, subsidiary, affiliate, or branch.
-There is no annual visa cap, and the process is comparatively faster than cap-subject categories like H-1B.
+The L-1 Company Transfer is a U.S. non-immigrant visa that lets executives, managers, and specialized knowledge employees who have worked for a qualifying foreign organization for at least one year transfer to a related U.S. entity — parent, subsidiary, affiliate, or branch.
+As an intracompany transfer it is not subject to an annual cap and is comparatively faster than cap-subject categories like H-1B.
+If you do not yet have a U.S. entity, the L-1A New Office route lets you establish a related company from scratch.

 Core USCIS Requirements